websanova/vue-upload/README.md

 All files will be in an array even if `multiple` is set to `false`.

-For single items just take the first file in the object directly.
+For single items the first file in the object can be taken directly.

 ~~~
 $upload.files('profile-avatar')[0];
 ~~~

-For a large set they can be looped through;
+For a large set they can be looped through.

 ~~~
 <div v-for="file in $upload.files('product-gallery').all">